ubirch/ubirch-verification-js/README.md

 ### UbirchFormUtils

-Helper methods for data resolving
+Helper methods for data resolving, can be added as config parameter to UbirchVerification constructor.
+FormUtil is used to read query/fragment parameters, fill form and create JSON from form.

 #### `getFormParamsFromUrl(windowRef: Window, separator: string): DataParams`